 Instructions

-To make the sauce: Combine all the sauce ingredients and store in an airtight container in the fridge.
-Store the cut-up bell pepper, mushrooms, water chestnuts, and seitan in an airtight container in the fridge.
+To make the sauce: Combine all the sauce ingredients and store them in an airtight container in the fridge.
+Store the cut-up bell pepper, mushrooms, water chestnuts, and seitan in another airtight container in the fridge. - In the morning:

 Turn up slow cooker to high.
 Make a thickener by mixing the cornstarch with some of the sauce from the slow cooker in a small cup, then add it back to the slow cooker.
 Right before serving, stir in the sesame oil.
 Serve over steamed rice, and top with the peanuts.